verweypaolo/tang-nano-9k-matcher/README.md

 ### Resource utilization

-Synthesized for the GW1NR-9C via Yosys (`synth_gowin`), the complete pipeline — UART RX, message framing, both order book sides with partial-fill support, and the full matching FSM — uses:
+Synthesized for the GW1NR-9C via Yosys (`synth_gowin`), the RX-through-matching pipeline — UART RX, message framing, both order book sides with partial-fill support, and the full matching FSM — uses:

 | Resource   | Used  | Available | Utilization |
 |------------|------:|----------:|-------------:|
 | Flip-flops |   718 |     6,480 |        ~11% |
 | LUTs       | 3,350 |     8,640 |        ~39% |

-Comfortable headroom remains for TX-side execution reporting and any future extensions.
+Comfortable headroom remains for the TX-side reporting path (`uart_tx.v` + `message_tx.v`, individually synthesis-checked but not yet re-measured as part of the whole assembled pipeline) and any future extensions.

 ## Message Format